-Authorization Flags
+Authorization flags

 Optional optimization parameters for improving your authorization rates.